 Finally, you have your combination processors, which mix together properties of batch bowl and continuous feed food processing units.

 Reach-In and/or Walk-In Cooler

 Without a refrigerator, your restaurant won’t be able to keep foods fresh and safe for human consumption.
-Look for industrial grade refrigeration units that are designed for your specific type of restaurant and that meet the unique needs of the food industry.
-For instance, some fridges have the space and ability to cool large amounts of sauce quickly.
+Look for industrial-grade refrigeration units that are designed for your specific type of restaurant and that meet the unique needs of the food industry.
+For instance, some fridges have space and the ability to cool large amounts of sauce quickly.
 Taking the time to find the right reach-in or walk-in coolers can do wonders for efficiency and food quality.

 A walk-in freezer is critical for inventory management.
 Beef, chicken, even swordfish will need to be frozen when not in immediate use.
 It is much more cost-effective to buy food in bulk, then freeze it, as opposed to buying small amounts each day.
-Just like walk-in coolers, spend time looking for the most energy efficient walk-in freezer that is spacious enough to accommodate your needs.
+Just like walk-in coolers, spend time looking for the most energy-efficient walk-in freezer that is spacious enough to accommodate your needs.

 No restaurant is quite complete without an ice machine.
 How else are you going to keep your drinks cold on a significant scale?
 Your ice machine is responsible for making ice on a constant basis.
 That means that it must be ready to use and serve at all times.
 The ice can be dispensed into an ice bin or directly into your soda fountains, depending on the brands you buy.

 Ice machines can also be used to make blended drinks like margaritas, slushies, and smoothies.